Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 Because of the many variables involved, many of these projects require more work and take longer.
 This ends up displeasing the designer who may then not put in as much effort as is needed.
 Who wants to work for an unjustified pay?

 2. Hourly Rates

-A popular mode of payments, the hourly rate payment method has been used over the years by many professionals such as architects, engineers, therapists, lawyers and accountants.
-It is well used by certified interior designers too.
+A popular mode of payment, the hourly rate method has been used over the years by many professionals such as architects, engineers, therapists, lawyers and accountants.
+It is well used by certified interior designers, too.

-The way it works is that a certified interior designer is supposed to keep detailed records of daily work and the number of hours spent to execute such works.
+The way it works is that the interior designer is supposed to keep detailed records of daily work and the number of hours spent to execute such works.

 At the end of each month, the client is billed as per the number of hours expended.

-This mode of payment actually is payment for time but not necessarily a payment for talent and skills of a certified interior designer.
+This mode of payment actually is payment for time spent, not necessarily a payment for talent and skills of a certified interior designer.